-This capital improvement item is to provide resources for the Parking Gate Arm Upgrade.
+This capital improvement item is to provide resources for the refurbishment of GICC restrooms.

 The Georgia International Convention Center (GICC) has been operating at its new location since April 2003.
-The leather ottomans (lobby furnishings) are 10+ years old and are showing significant wear and tear.
+The existing and original fixtures, equipment, partitions and countertops are showing wear and tear.
 They are in need of overall refurbishment.
 This project is in conformity with the Master Plan in maintaining an efficient and safe operating facility for the City of College Park.

-Prior Year FY2016 FY2017 FY2018 FY2019 FY2020 Total \$ - \$48,000 \$ - \$ - \$ - \$ - \$48,000
+Prior Year FY2017 FY2018 FY2019 FY2020 FY2021 Total \$ - \$68,000 \$ - \$ - \$ - \$ - \$68,000